 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
-Weighting gives students additional points for their grades in advanced or honors courses.

-Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.
+The most common Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.